-When is the best time to use an ice roller?
+When is the best time to use one?

 Dr. Gonzalez instructs putting down the ice roller for a few weeks post-injection or after any invasive in-office treatment.
 “You should not use an ice roller after injections or filler because the facial roller can allow the product to spread into unwanted areas,” explains Dr. Gonzalez.
 Likewise, ice-rolling should be avoided after any surgery that leaves a wound because if healing tissue is moved, scarring could be worsened.

 After indulging in all the ice roller benefits, don’t forget to clean your tool.
 To ensure your roller isn’t harboring any bacteria, be sure to give it a quick wipe down with a cotton pad soaked in rubbing alcohol or with mild soap and water after each use.
 Before popping it back in the freezer or fridge to chill, place it in a separate bag or container to keep it free from contamination.

 Best for: Lymphatic drainage